 This ordering would match MPI_lbarrier on rank 0 with MPI_Bcast on rank 1 which is erroneous and the program behavior is undefined.
 However, if such an order is required, the user must create different duplicate communicators and perform the operations on them.
-The following program would be legal:
+If started with two processes, the following program would be legal:

 '''

+14

 MPI_Request req;

 15

 MPI_Comm dupcomm;

 16

 MPI_Comm_dup(comm, &dupcomm);

 17

 switch(rank) {

 18

 case 0:

 19

 MPI_Ibarrier(comm, &req);

 MPI_Bcast(buf1, count, type, 0, dupcomm);

 21

 MPI_Wait(&req, MPI_STATUS_IGNORE);

 22

 break;

 23

 case 1:

 24

 MPI_Bcast(buf1, count, type, 0, dupcomm);

 25

 MPI_Ibarrier(comm, &req);

 MPI_Wait(&req, MPI_STATUS_IGNORE);

 27

 break;

 28

 }

 29

 '''

 Advice to users.
 The use of different communicators offers some flexibility regarding the matching of nonblocking collective operations.
 In this sense, communicators could be used as an equivalent to tags.
-However, communicator construction might induce huge overheads so that this should only be done if absolutely necessary.
+However, communicator construction might induce overheads so that this should be used carefully.
 (End of advice to users.)

 Example 5.30 Nonblocking collective operations can rely on the same progression rules as nonblocking point-to-point messages.
-Thus, the following program is a valid MPI program and is guaranteed to terminate:
+Thus, if started with two processes, the following program is a valid MPI program and is guaranteed to terminate:

 '''

+39

+MPI_Request req;

 40

-MPI_Request req;

 41

+switch(rank) {

 42

-switch(rank) {
+case 0:

 43

-case 0:

-44

 MPI_Ibarrier(comm, &req);

+MPI_Wait(&req, MPI_STATUS_IGNORE);

 45

-MPI_Wait(&req, MPI_STATUS_IGNORE);
+MPI_Send(buf, count, dtype, 1, tag, comm);

 46

-MPI_Send(buf, count, dtype, 1, tag, comm);
+break;

 47

-break;

 case 1:

+MPI_Ibarrier(comm, &req);

 '''